 (d) The Grantor will furnish to the Secured Party from time to time statements and schedules further identifying and describing the Collateral and such other reports in connection with the Collateral as the Secured Party may reasonably request, all in reasonable detail.

 (e) The Grantor shall pay prior to delinquency all taxes, charges, liens and assessments against the Collateral or any part thereof.

+(f) The Grantor will be the owner of all Collateral free from any lien, security interest, encumbrance or other right, title or interest of any person, other than as contemplated by this Agreement.

+(g) The originals of all documents evidencing all Collateral and the only original books of account and records of the Grantor ralating thereto are and will continue to be kept at the Grantor's chief executive office, and are and will continue to be maintained, controlled and directed from the chief executive office of the Grantor.
+The Grantor will not change its legal name or assume or operate in any jurisdiction under any trade, fictitious or other name except its legal name shown on the signature page hereto, and will not change the address of its chief executive office or registered office without at least thirty (30) days' prior written notice to the Secured Party.

+(h) Grantor shall not rescind or cancel any indebtedness or obligations pursuant to the Contracts or evidenced by the Accounts, or modify any term thereof or make any adjustment with respect thereto, or extend or renvew the same, or compromise or settle any material dispute, claim, suit or legal proceeding relating thereto, or sell any Account or Contract or interest therein, without Grantor's prior written consent.

+(i) Grantor shall endeavor to cause to be collected from the obligor under the Contracts and Accounts, as and when due, any and all amounts owing under or on account of such Contracts or Accounts.

 SECTION 6.
 Administration of the Collateral Account.

-(a) Grantor has delivered to [name of Grantor's customer] ("Customer") an Irrevocable Direction of Payment Letter, in the form attached as Exhibit A hereto, irrevocably directing Customer to deposit in the Collateral Account any and all payments due Grantor pursuant to that certain [name of gas supply agreement between Grantor and its Customer] dated as of _____, 2001.
+(a) Grantor has delivered to [name of Grantor's customer] ("Customer") an Irrevocable Direction of Payment Letter, in the form attached as Exhibit A hereto, irrevocably directing Customer to deposit in the Collateral Account any and all payments due Grantor pursuant to the Contracts .
 Grantor agrees to take all additional measures, including delivery of additional documents, agreements, or acknowledgements, which are reasonably necessary in the opinion of the Secured Party to ensure the delivery of such payments to the Collateral Account.

 (b) Secured Party shall provide to the Escrow Agent (i) at the same time it provides same to the Grantor pursuant to the Master Agreement, a copy of Secured Party's statement setting forth amounts due to Secured Party pursuant to Appendix I of the Master Agreement (the "Seller Statement"); (ii) at the same time it provides same to the Grantor pursuant to the Master Agreement, a copy of any Notice of Default pursuant to the Master Agreement; and (iii) upon termination of the Master Agreement or any Transactions thereunder, confirmation in the form attached as Exhibit B hereto from the Secured Party that all Obligations thereunder have been satisfied in full.